 #5 Merida — A rising tech star in the Caribbean

-Is very unusual to see a tourist capital like the Yucatán Peninsula, most recognized for its paradisiacal destination Cancun, to become a tech destination.
+It is very unusual to see a tourist capital like the Yucatán Peninsula, most recognized for its paradisiacal destination Cancun, to become a tech destination.
 But this city has invested in six high-impact incubators, four accelerators, four technology transfer offices, and at the Polytechnic University of Yucatan, where there are three careers focused on meeting the needs of the technological future: big data, data analysis, and robotics.

 The region not only graduates more than 1,600 IT professionals but also attracts senior talent from crowded cities looking for a better quality of life by the turquoise beaches.